 What can I do with a Masters's degree in Book Publishing?

-Our program boasts strong connections to the publishing industry both in and outside of Portland and alumni of the graduate program in Book Publishing find employment across the country and around the world.
+Our program boasts strong connections to the publishing industry both in and outside of Portland, and alumni of the graduate program in Book Publishing find employment across the country and around the world.

-Many graduates go one to find employment in the publishing industry, freelance work, or found their own publishing houses.
+Many graduates go on to find employment in the publishing industry, freelance work, or found their own publishing houses.
 Your publishing skills can also take you in an array of directions.
 Our graduates often find that the program’s immersion in the publishing process translates extremely well to industries where their positions require project management, editing, marketing, design, and sales, which all students are familiarized within the program.

 Here are just some of the houses where our alumni have been employed: